robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 <div align="center"><img class="wbsketch paleinv" src="img/333-the-dilemma-ai-vs-human-decision-making-img-005.png" width="800"><br></div>

 Therefore, it is enough for now to notice that opaque chatbots harm freedom and allow "intellectual property" exfiltration.
-Mainly by the same "features" that are reported above in the screenshots (left: Gemini, right: ChatGPT) which are fundamental for a professional use, as long as the whole framework to pilot the AI is not transparent and indipendently verifiable.
+Mainly by the same "features" that are reported above in the screenshots (left: Gemini, right: ChatGPT) which are fundamental for a professional use, as long as the whole framework to pilot the AI is not transparent and independently verifiable.

 Please note, that the LLM and AI engine are black boxes to some extent also when they are fully open and undisclosed.
 This is not something that could change soon or at all either.
 And probably it will get worse (more opaque AIs) as long as they evolve higher-level cognitive functionalities.
 By extension in human terms: we can talk with a mind but not know for sure what is going on inside.